DoctorMcKay/HSPI_SharkRobot/README.md

 at the top of the page will change to "Logging in...".
 Refresh the page after a few seconds to update the status and make sure the status is "OK".

-**Your account password is not stored.** After the plugin logs in, your password is discarded and only the authentication tokens returned by the cloud service are stored.
-Therefore, if you change your Shark cloud account login email, you will need to provide both your new email and your password, even if your password did not change.

 Once the plugin successfully logs into the Shark cloud service, it will automatically create devices in HS4 for each robot in your cloud account.